-We encourage you to read this list with a mind to identifying which practices could be improved in your business, and to contact us for a free consultation on how to implement these security principles across your business.
+We encourage you to read this list with a mind to identifying which practices could be improved in your business.

 Do you know what is happening in your network as it’s happening?
 In the event of a security incident, are you able to trace the intrusion to its source?
 With proper logging, you should be notified when undesired events occur, like hard drive failure, power failure, and data exfiltration, and you should be able to trace back an attack or event to its source.